Settings

 Key screens and controls

-- Settings dialog with all four tabs visible: Common, Chart, Theme, Account.
+- Settings dialog with all six tabs visible: Common, Chart, Theme, Account, Export, Import.

 - Common tab with the orderbook section expanded showing volume type selector and related parameters.